 And the colors are not just bold and intense, but beautiful, smooth and consistent, and transfer strikingly well to not just paper but lots of different surfaces.
 They are water soluble and quick drying, which makes for lots of possibilities in techniques and color creation, and the colors are really long lasting, sun and fade resistant.

-The Derkwent Inktense colored pencils may have a somewhat dorky name, but they also provide really great flow of vivid colors, extreme control and precision, strong leads that resist blunting or breaking, and real durability and long life.
+The Derkwent Inktense wax based colored pencils may have a somewhat dorky name, but they also provide really great flow of vivid colors, extreme control and precision, strong leads that resist blunting or breaking, and real durability and long life.

 I have to say that the least expensive pencils on this buyer’s guide to the best colored pencils for artists in 2021 are still not that cheap, and the most expensive colored pencils here are, well, pretty spendy.
 But when you use even the most affordable recommendations here, like the Prismacolor, you will know they are worth it, and your art will flow.
 And if you step up, even to the rarified levels of Caran D’Ache, you will immediately know that these superb, professional pencils are actually better, and again totally worth it.

-I could say something about how we as artists deserve the best tools, and certainly the best colored pencils on the market are a wonderful gift to give ourselves, but I think it really comes down to the art itself.
+I could say something about how we as professional artists deserve the best tools, and certainly the best colored pencils on the market are a wonderful gift to give ourselves, but I think it really comes down to the art itself.
 Yes, you deserve the best, and so do I, but the real winner here is our artwork – which becomes better, more flowing and natural, more highly developed and fully realized and, ultimately, far more successful.

-If this sounds like a lot to expect from a lowly colored art pencil, it’s always been my experience that this is what the best and most successful artist tools of any type can do for an artist and their work – and all of these marvelous colored pencils are great examples of this.
+If this sounds like a lot to expect from a lowly colored pencil, it’s always been my experience that this is what the best and most successful artist tools of any type can do for an artist and their work – and all of these best colored pencils are great examples of this.
 Try any one of these sets and I’m sure you, and your art, will absolutely love them!